 Would love to see if anyone tries hooking this into UEFI's built-in network stack for PXE boot scripting.
 That could actually be useful beyond the novelty factor.

-written-beyond | 5 hours ago
+written-beyond | a month ago

 Not implying your comment is LLM generated, clearly it isn't but asking as a genuine question.

-Kerrick | 4 hours ago
+Kerrick | a month ago

 Typography nerds, which are likely overrepresented on HN, love both em dash and en dash, and we especially love knowing when to use each.
 Punctation geeks, too!
 If you know what an octothorp or an interrobang are, you've probably been using em dashes for a long time.